-Hucclecote Model Railway Exhibition will be held at Hucclecote Methodist Church, Caribrooke Road, Hucclecote, Gloucester GL3 3QP – on the Number 10 bus route from Gloucester to Cheltenham – from 1000 to 1700 on Saturday 17 June 2017.
+The Hucclecote Model Railway Exhibition was held at Hucclecote Methodist Church, Caribrooke Road, Hucclecote, Gloucester GL3 3QP – on the Number 10 bus route from Gloucester to Cheltenham – from 1000 to 1700 on Saturday 17 June 2017.

-Eleven working layouts have been booked, in gauges N to O with trade support from Penduke Models and Keith’s Bits and Pieces.
+Twelve working layouts were on show, in gauges N to O, with trade support from Elite Baseboards and Keith’s Bits and Pieces.

-We assume that the location of Puggie Dock is on a small inlet somewhere on the coast to the west of the Firth of Clyde where there is a quayside and rudimentary dock facilities used by local craft, particularly ‘Clyde Puffers’, one of which is to be seen using the dock today.
+It was assumed that the location of Puggie Dock was on a small inlet somewhere on the coast to the west of the Firth of Clyde where there was a quayside and rudimentary dock facilities used by local craft, particularly ‘Clyde Puffers’, one of which is to be seen using the dock.

-The dockside tramway uses a variety of rolling stock obtained from former industrial lines, whilst the BR tracks see the types of locomotive to be found in Scotland in the 1950s/early 1960s.
+The dockside tramway used a variety of rolling stock obtained from former industrial lines, whilst the BR tracks saw the types of locomotive to be found in Scotland in the 1950s/early 1960s.
 In Scotland, shunting locomotives were universally known as ‘Pugs’, and the very small variety used in some numbers on quaysides were ‘wee Puggies’.

-Most of the locomotives and other scenic items have been hand built from kits, and grateful thanks go to Keith Blake, Aidan Houlders and Peter Whyborn for building many of these, and to Andy Wilkie who assists with the operation of the layout.
+Most of the locomotives and other scenic items were hand built from kits, and grateful thanks go to Keith Blake, Aidan Houlders and Peter Whyborn for building many of these, and to Andy Wilkie who assists with the operation of the layout.